MuvvalaKaran/CoRL/README.md

 criterion) in regards to the task in a stochastic environment for a fragment of temporal logic specification.
-Hence, we can guarantee both qualitative (encoded as the winning condition) and quantitative (optimal reactive con- trollers ) performance for a system operating in an unknown environment.</div>
+Hence, we can guarantee both qualitative (encoded as the winning condition) and quantitative (optimal reactive con- trollers ) performance for a system operating in an unknown environment.

 ## Proposed approach